isc-projects/stork/doc/install.rst

-For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) using at least version 11 of PostgreSQL is required.
-(The installation procedure for PostgreSQL is OS-specific and is not included here.)
+For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) using at least version 11 is required.
+The general installation procedure for PostgreSQL is OS-specific and is not included here.
+However, please keep in mind that Stork uses pgcrypto extensions, which are often coming in a separate package.
+For example, you need postgresql-crypto package on Fedora and postgresql12-contrib on RHEL and CentOS.

 These instructions prepare a database for use with the ``Stork Server``, with the `stork` database user and `stork` password.
 Next,